 Even better?
 You know exactly what’s ingredients are being used, with no added preservatives or artificial flavors.
 It’s also naturally gluten-free!

 Plus, then you can totally customize it *just* how you like it.
 Especially in this DIY taco seasoning.
-It’s mildly spicy, yet if you like it milder, use less chili powder.
-Spicier?
-I won’t stop you from adding more!
+It’s mildly spicy, yet if you like it without any spice, use less chili powder.
+Want it spicier?
+Then add more!

 This no-salt version also provides you with a lot of flexibility in recipes, because you can add as much or as little salt as you prefer.
 Plus, layering salt throughout the cooking process is a key way to add flavor to recipes.
 That’s the best kind of win around!